-This super-simple rhubarb chutney recipe was given to me for my Rhubarb Book by my good friend Irene Myers.
-The recipe belonged to her mother-in-law Anne Smith and you can read all about her at the end of the recipe.
+This super-simple rhubarb chutney recipe comes from The Great Book of Rhubarb by Elaine Lemm and is based on a recipe which belonged to the mother-in-law of a Yorkshire based foodie.
+Anne Smith, and you can read all about her at the end of the recipe.

-This is one of the easiest chutney recipes I have come across and literally requires placing on the stove top and being allowed to plop away (plopping being the noise it makes as it cooks).
-I prefer to use outdoor-grown rhubarb for the recipe as I find the thick stalks cook down really well and have a more robust flavour, but it works very well with new season forced rhubarb resulting in a lighter coloured and flavoured chutney.
+This is one of the easiest chutney recipes I have come across and literally requires placing on the stovetop and being allowed to plop away (plopping being the noise it makes as it cooks).
+You can use outdoor-grown rhubarb for the recipe as the thick stalks cook down really well and have a more robust flavor, but it works very well with new season forced rhubarb resulting in a lighter colored and flavored chutney as well.

 - Bring all the above to the boil.
 Reduce heat.

 - Let it plop away till thick and dark brown

 - Pour into clean sterilised jars, put the lid on and store.
 Has a long store cupboard life.

 - The best way to cook this chutney is in a large non-reactive or stainless steel pan, keep an eye on the chutney to make sure it is not burning at the bottom.